UniMath/agda-unimath/src/univalent-combinatorics/sigma-decompositions.lagda.md

       ( is-finite-Decidable-Equivalence-Relation-𝔽 A)
 ```

-### Characterization of the equality of finite Σ-Decompositions
+### Characterization of the equality of finite Σ-decompositions

 ```agda
 module _